oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Playbooks | Not configured | Not configured by default however an Agency can determine whether Playbooks will be leveraged to assist in automating pre-approved and consistent responses reducing analyst intervention.
+Playbooks | Not configured | Not configured by default however an organisation can determine whether Playbooks will be leveraged to assist in automating pre-approved and consistent responses reducing analyst intervention.
 Use of Playbooks is subject to licensing.

 ### Microsoft Defender for Identity